sidfishus/TextParse/README.md

 ### Progress ###

-I quickly gave up on the idea of creating a psuedo language because it was taking me too long to parse it, was too verbose and also difficult to follow when performing complex parse algorithm's.
+I quickly gave up on the idea of creating a psuedo language because it was taking me too long to parse it and was too verbose and difficult to follow when describing complex parse algorithm's.
 However the C# class syntax I was already using to create the parse statements as a result of parsing the psuedo language seemed appropriate for the task and had the added benefit of removing the need for an intermediate language.